|Birth: ||Aug. 10, 1939|

 Our beloved one was a loving sister and cherished friend to many throughout her life.
 As a teacher, she truly loved her profession and was thoroughly and compassionately devoted to her students, their achievements and their welfare.

 Laurine Louise Weaver, affectionately known by family and friends as "Lollie" and "La" was the youngest of three children born to John Henry Weaver, Jr. and Laurine Singleton in Atlanta, Georgia on August 10, 1939.
+She was preceded in death by her eldest brother, Dr. Ronald A. Weaver.
 At an early age it was evident that she was a bright and talented child who exhibited her love for singing and dancing, which would continue throughout her life.
 As a student at Our lady of Lourdes Catholic School and later, as a member and soloist of the Booker T. Washington High School Glee Club.
 She soon developed into quite a beautiful singer.

 During her collegiate days, Lollie began to refine her ability as a member of the Spelman College Glee Club, and later with the choir at Virginia State College (now Virginia State University) from which she earned her baccalaureate degree.